 In 2016, the Legislature passed AB 1550, amending Section 39713 of the Health and Safety Code.
 AB 1550 amended SB 535 to require all GGRF investments that benefit DACs to also be located within those communities.
-The law also requires that an additional 10% of the funds be dedicated to low-income households and communities, of which 5% is reserved for low-income households and communities living within a half-mile of a designated DAC.
+The law also requires that an additional 10% of the funds be dedicated to low-income households and communities, of which 5% is reserved for low-income households and communities of a designated DAC.